Decapeptide-12 (topical) (200mg)

 Decapeptide-12 and Melasma

-Another clinical trial investigated the potential of Decapeptide-12 on mild-to-moderate melasma in 33 female subjects over 16 weeks.(2) Results suggested there was a visible reduction in the appearance of melasma.
+Another clinical trial investigated the potential of Decapeptide-12 on mild-to-moderate melasma in 33 test subjects over 16 weeks.(2) Results suggested a visible reduction in the appearance of melasma.

-Furthermore, one study reported a complete clearance of melasma in 25% of subjects after six weeks of Decapeptide-12 presentation.(3) Decapeptide-12 also was reported by the researchers to exhibit apparent impact and 100% satisfaction rate amongst test subjects with the Fitzpatrick phototype IV skin type and moderate recalcitrant melasma completed.(4) Subjects with Fitzpatrick skin type IV are reportedly some of the most common sufferers of melasma.
-The researchers concluded that: “All five participants demonstrated statistically significant improvement in the appearance of melasma and overall facial aesthetics with high patient satisfaction.”
+Furthermore, one study reported a complete clearance of melasma in 25% of subjects after six weeks of Decapeptide-12 presentation.(3) Decapeptide-12 also was reported by the researchers to exhibit an apparent impact in test subjects with the Fitzpatrick phototype IV skin type and moderate recalcitrant melasma completed.(4) Subjects with Fitzpatrick skin type IV are reportedly some of the most common melasma sufferers.
+The researchers concluded that: “All […] demonstrated statistically significant improvement in the appearance of melasma and overall facial aesthetics.”

 Decapeptide-12 and Post-inflammatory Hyperpigmentation

-A case study performed on test subjects with pigmented skin (Fitzpatrick skin type IV) reported that Decapeptide-12 may possibly accelerate the clearance of post-inflammatory hyperpigmentation compared to placebo.(5) The researchers suggest this might be due to the tyrosinase-inhibiting potential of Decapeptide-12.(6)
+A clinical case study on pigmented skin (Fitzpatrick skin type IV) indicated that Decapeptide-12 may possibly accelerate the clearance of post-inflammatory hyperpigmentation compared to placebo.(5) The researchers suggest this might be due to the tyrosinase-inhibiting potential of Decapeptide-12.(6)

 Decapeptide-12 and Solar Lentigo

-One study evaluated the impact of Decapeptide-12 in a form of facial hyperpigmentation called solar lentigines caused by chronic photodamage in 15 female subjects.(7) The results reported that 38.5% of the subjects achieved complete clearance, and all subjects appeared to exhibit some improvement.
-Furthermore, 30.7% of the subjects were reported to improve from a moderate degree of photodamage to a milder degree, 15.4% improved from a severe degree to a moderate degree, and another 15.4% improved from a severe degree to a milder degree after 24 weeks.
+One study evaluated the impact of Decapeptide-12 in the form of hyperpigmentation called solar lentigines caused by chronic photodamage.(7) The results reported that 38.5% of the models evaluated appeared to have achieved complete clearance, and all subjects appeared to exhibit some improvement.
+Furthermore, 30.7% of the models were reported to improve from a moderate degree of photodamage to a milder degree, 15.4% improved from a severe degree to a moderate degree, and another 15.4% improved from a severe degree to a milder degree after 24 weeks.

 Sirtuins are a family of genes involved in various cellular processes.
 They are believed to regulate cellular metabolism, DNA repair, inflammation, and stress resistance.
-One of the most well-known Sirtuins is SIRT1, which has been suggested to regulate various biological pathways important for aging, such as glucose metabolism, lipid metabolism, and cellular stress responses.
+One of the most well-known sirtuins is SIRT1, which has been suggested to regulate various biological pathways, such as glucose metabolism, lipid metabolism, and cellular stress responses.
 Studies have also suggested that SIRT1 may be involved in extending the lifespan in certain model organisms.
 One of the most promising compounds is resveratrol, found in red wine, and has been suggested to activate SIRT1 in some studies.

 One study looked at the potential of Decapeptide-12 on sirtuin gene expression levels in keratinocyte progenitors.(8) The researchers used RT-PCR to measure the impact of Decapeptide-12 on seven Sirtuin genes and cellular viability and proliferation after 72-hour incubation with various concentrations of Decapeptide-12.
 The results suggested that Decapeptide-12 possibly increased the transcription of several Sirtuin genes, including SIRT1, SIRT3, SIRT6, and SIRT7, with reportedly reduced cytotoxicity.
 The researchers reported that “ decapeptide-12 increased transcription of SIRT1 by 141 ± 11% relative to control cells, whereas levels of SIRT3, SIRT6, and SIRT7 were increased by 121 ± 13%, 147 ± 8% and 95± 14%, respectively.”